Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 The way of the Bodhisattva is the appropriate means to generate relative Bodhicitta, while the Ten Stages train the former to realize the ultimate wisdom of absolute Bodhicitta.
 To generate Bodhicitta, the sevenfold instruction on cause and effect by Aśanga is to be applied during meditation.

 Self-cherishing is a mind dependent on self-grasping the "I", fully generating the effects of discriminating between oneself and other persons in a way which attributes (posits, imputes, designates) substantial, independent existence to both oneself and to others.
 These effects are invariably desirous attachment (craving) when sensating something attractive, aversion (anger, hatred) whenever beholding the unattractive and indifference for what is grasped as neither attractive nor unattractive.
 These are the Three Poisons of affirmation (craving), negation (hatred, denial) and ignorance from which all mental delusions and afflictive emotions arise.
+These are the emotional afflictions to be abandoned by the minds of renunciation, moral discipline & joyous effort.

 Grasping at our own ego or self as inherently existing from its "own side", we also grasp at the ego or self of others as substantial & independent.
-This discrimination by itself generates a mind cherishing itself over and above all other persons.
-This self-grasping at persons can be gross or subtle.
-In the former case, we grasp at a self-supporting, substantially existing person, in the latter case, we grasp at an inherently existing person as such.
+Hence, the sense of selfhood integrates the view of isolation, while in ultimate truth only universal interconnectedness is at hand.
+This discrimination of oneself generates a mind cherishing itself over and above all other persons.
+This self-grasping at the person can be gross or subtle.
+In the former case, we grasp at a self-supporting, self-settled, self-endowed, so to speak substantially existing person, in the latter case, we grasp at an inherently existing person as such, i.e. at the concept of things being independent & isolated.
 Gross self-grasping is a person able to appear to the mind without depending on the appearance of any of the five aggregates : consciousness, thought, feeling, volition and sensation.
-Subtle self-grasping is a person appearing to the mind as any kind of inherent existing person.
-In the first case the object to be negated is a person independent of aggregates, in the second case the object to be negated is an inherent existing person as such.
+Subtle self-grasping is a person appearing to the mind as any kind of inherently existing person in the category of personhood.

-Self-grasping and self-cherishing lie at the root of attachment, hatred and the other afflictive emotions ruling the Desire realm of "samsâra".
-The power of the ego is directly felt when we are harshly criticized, blamed, mocked or hurt.
-The imprints left lacerate our mind and due to self-cherishing we remember them over and over again, and may hold a grudge against the other.
+Self-cherishing & self-grasping and lie at the root of attachment (craving), hatred and the other secundary afflictive emotions ruling the Desire realm of "samsâra" : cruelty, greed, stupidity, craving, jealousy & pride.
+The power of the ego identified as a substance is directly felt when it is harshly criticized, blamed, mocked or hurt.
+The imprints left lacerate our mind and due to self-cherishing we remember them over and over again, and may hold a grudge against the other(s).
 All this because we think & feel our ego is so precious, important, unique & independent !
 Self-cherishing inflates the singular ego facing all other sentient beings and instead of following logic (one element is never the whole set), it recklessly posits the "I" before and above everybody else.
 Inconsiderate and shameless, the ego as "number one" slaughters the life-force, steals merit inflicting anger and plants the wrong seeds.
 These possess the mind and cause mental suffering.

 Happiness is the result of making others happy.
 Suffering is the outcome of trying to make oneself happy.
 The Bodhisattva trains in eliminating self-cherishing from his or her physical, vocal & mental continuum.
 This does not call for the annihilation of the ego, quite on the contrary.
 The ego is healed by restoring the foundational parameters of its mode of functioning, namely interdependent, impermanent and "in process".
 By generating Bodhicitta, the Bodhisattva cherishes the other above the own self.
 The latter is a functional reality existing as a process rather than a substance or any fixed, freezed, eternalized essence of sorts.
 In the work on self-cherishing, the Bodhisattva trains in the exchange of self with others.